nihilistsumo/Mongoose/README.md

 3. The results are stored in the directory **mongoose-results** which is created in the same directory as the one in which you intall the  prototype.

+Here are the files that will be generated once the run.sh script is finised.

+hacsim-cluster-out-comb-top200-laura-cand-train: Cluster file for HAC with wordnet similarity

+hacsim-comb-top200-laura-cand-train-run: Runfile for HAC with wordnet similarity

+hacwv-cluster-out-comb-top200-laura-cand-train: Cluster file for HAC with word embedding

+hacwv-comb-top200-laura-cand-train-run: Runfile for HAC with word embedding

+kmwv-cluster-out-comb-top200-laura-cand-train: Cluster file for KMeans with word embedding

+kmwv-comb-top200-laura-cand-train-run: Runfile for KMeans with word embedding

+summary-out-comb-top200-laura-cand-train-run: Runfile for Summarization

+lda-topic-out-comb-top200-laura-cand-train-run: Runfile for LDA topic modeling

+lda-topic-expanded-out-comb-top200-laura-cand-train-run: Runfile for LDA topic modeling with wordnet synonyms

 ### Available methods, options and their corresponding arguments for running jar file: